rohan2017/BMP388_DEV_I2C/README.md

 The maximum number of measurements is 72 for temperature and pressure and 126 for temperature alone.

-This function above calculates the FIFO size in bytes required to store the specified number of either temperature or temperature and pressure meaurements.
-The function returns 1 the number of measurements fits within the BMP388's FIFO, 0 if the required number of measurements is too large.

 To check if the FIFO measurements are ready the getFIFOData() function can be polled.
 The function returns 1 if the measurements are ready, 0 if they are still pending.
-The parameters include float pointers to temperature, pressure and altitude arrays, as well the sensorTime append to each batch of measurements that is a uint32_t (unsigned long) variable passed by reference:
+The parameters include _float_ pointers to temperature, pressure and altitude arrays, as well the sensorTime append to each batch of measurements that is a _uint32_t_ (_unsigned long_) variable passed by reference:

 ```
 bmp388.getFifoData(float *temperature, float *pressure, float *altitude, float &sensorTime);
 ```

-The float arrays are decleared whose size (number of indices) matches the number of measurements:
+The float arrays are decleared, whose size (number of indices) matches the number of measurements:

 ```
 float temperature[NO_OF_MEASUREMENTS];              // Create the temperature, pressure and altitude array variables